Benjamin-Ngulube/Hand-gesture-tracking/README.md

-#Fun simple project that enables that uses haarcascade to track users hand
+#Fun simple project that uses haarcascade and open-cv to track users hand gestures